vincentarelbundock/modelsummary/README.md

 [![AppVeyor build status](https://ci.appveyor.com/api/projects/status/github/vincentarelbundock/modelsummary?branch=master&svg=true)](https://ci.appveyor.com/project/vincentarelbundock/modelsummary)
 <!-- badges: end -->

 The `modelsummary` package for `R` produces beautiful and customizable tables to summarize statistical models.
 Results from several models are presented side-by-side.
 Tables can be echoed to the `R` console or viewed in the `RStudio` Viewer.
-They can be saved to HTML, PDF, Text/Markdown, LaTeX, RTF (MS Word-ready), JPG, and PNG formats.
+They can be saved to HTML, PDF, Text/Markdown, LaTeX, RTF (Microsoft Word-compatible), JPG, and PNG formats.
 Tables can be integrated in dynamic document pipelines like `Rmarkdown`, `knitr`, or `Sweave`.

 <center><img src="https://user-images.githubusercontent.com/987057/82732359-c0d1cd00-9cda-11ea-8924-ff599cb29273.png" width="40%"></center>